seiji13r/2018codingBootcampCoursework/10-HW-NodeJS/liri-node-app/README.md

 * movie-this
 * do-what-it-says

+node liri `concert-this` [Artist]: This will list all comming shows Dates and Locations of that Artist.

-When Concert This command is incomplete the output will Warn that situation.
+> When Concert This command is incomplete the output will Warn that situation.

+node liri `spotify-this-song` [Song]: This will list all Spotify Album conincidences.

-When Spotify-This command is incomplete the output will be the info from the song "The Sign" of Ace of Base.
+> When Spotify-This command is incomplete the output will be the info from the song "The Sign" of Ace of Base.

+node liri `spotify-this-song` [Movie Name]: This will list the information of the Given Movie.

-When Movie-This command is incomplete the output will be the info from the Movie "Mr. Nobody".
+> When Movie-This command is incomplete the output will be the info from the Movie "Mr. Nobody".

+node liri `do-what-it-says`: This will choose randomly one of the commands in the file random.txt and it will execute it.

+## Usage Demo

+Click on the Image to download the video.

 # Requirements